 Buy Secure Email for Lawyers A lawyer must carefully protect his/her reputation and any sensitive information in email correspondence with clients.
 “Attorney-client privilege” protects “confidential communication between an attorney and client that constitutes a legal request for advice or is related to representation.”
-Electronic attorney-client communication through email, text messages and mobile devices must be protected using wise policies, encryption, software, and firewalls.
+Attorneys must protect electronic attorney-client communication through email, text messages, and mobile devices by implementing wise policies, using encryption, installing protective software, and maintaining strong firewalls.

 The American Bar Association (ABA) has published new rules for professional conduct regarding electronic communications.
-Cybercriminals are increasing their attacks on the World Wide Web using a variety of tricks.
-Internal private computer networks must be made secure.
-A larger problem is the use of less secure public Internet connections.
+Cybercriminals are intensifying their attacks on the World Wide Web through various deceptive tactics.
+To counter these threats, organizations must strengthen cybersecurity by securing internal private networks with robust protective measures.
+However, an even greater concern lies in the widespread use of less secure public Internet connections, which pose significant security risks.
 Discovery requests are also an important issue concerning secure email for lawyers.

 ATTORNEY-CLIENT PRIVILEGE